tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * As previously discussed, OpenZeppelin provides contracts that are implementations of common standards.

-* Here, just like before, we are importing the ERC20 contracts from the OpenZeppelin library, now, however, we are also going to import and implement a new contract called `ERC20Mintable`.
+* Here, just like before, we are importing the ERC20 contracts from the OpenZeppelin library.
+Now, however, we are also going to import and implement a new contract called `ERC20Mintable`.

 Add the ERC20Mintable reference to the contract definition: